top of page

 Brother Seymour's co-workers at the Azusa Street mission included Florence Crawford and Clara Lum, who shared in preaching and in preparing and sending a newsletter called The Apostolic Faith.

 Florence Crawford founded the Apostolic Faith Church in Portland, Oregon, in 1907.
 Similar to the Azusa Street mission, it is a charismatic or Pentecostal denomination.
-With the permission of Brother Seymour, but not the board of elders, Mrs Crawford took the mailing lists of the Azusa Street mission with her to Oregon.
-Financial and prayer support was redirected from Azusa Street to the Apostolic Faith Church.
+With the permission of Brother Seymour, but not the board of elders, Mrs. Crawford took the mailing lists of the Azusa Street mission with her to Oregon, and much of Azusa's financial and prayer support followed her.

 Female Founder of the Foursquare Church Denomination